CorySimon/pyIAST/docs/index.rst

 Documentation for IAST Package
 ================================

-This Python package takes pure component gas adsorption isotherms in a nanoporous material and predicts a mixture isotherm, how much of each gas will adsorb when the material is in equilibrium with a multi-component mixture.
+This Python package takes pure component gas adsorption isotherms in a nanoporous material and predicts mixture isotherms.
 Ideal Adsorbed Solution Theory (IAST) is the framework used to predict the mixture adsorption isotherm from the pure component adsorption isotherms.

 This code has three options to apply IAST to the pure component adsorption isotherms: